LucaPozzato/Ratatouille/README.md

 `curl -i http://SERVER_IP:SERVER_PORT/recipe`

 > Response: \
-`{
-  "recipe": "Considering the ingredients given, you can make a simple \"Nutella Filled Croissant with Corn Cream Sauce\".
+`{"recipe": "Considering the ingredients given, you can make a simple \"Nutella Filled Croissant with Corn Cream Sauce\".
 Here's how:\n\nIngredients:\n- Croissant\n- Nutella\n- Pane morbido di grano duro (Optional, can also be replaced by normal bread)\n- Panna da cucina\n- Bonduelle Gold Zlat\u00e1 Kukurica (Canned corn)\n\nInstructions:\n\n1.
 Warm up your croissants at about 180 degrees in a preheated oven for about 5 minutes. \n\n2.
 Cut the croissants on one side to create a pocket.\n\n3.
 Fill the croissant with Nutella (use as much as you prefer).\n\n4.
 For the corn cream sauce, open up the can of Bonduelle Gold Zlat\u00e1 Kukurica / Canned corn and drain the water.\n\n5.
 Heat a pan.
 Add the canned corn and cook for about 3-5 minutes.\n\n6.
 Lower the heat, add Panna da cucina (heavy cream) to the corn and cook for another 2-3 minutes.
 Let the corn combination cool.\n\n7.
 Once cooled, start blending the corn and cream mix till it turns into a smooth paste.\n\n8.
 Drizzle your corn cream sauce on top of your Nutella filled croissants before serving.\n\nEnjoy your sweet and savoury treat!\n\nAs a note, the \"Pane morbido di grano duro - Esselunga - 400 g\" is a type of bread and the \"San Benedetto th\u00e8 Limone deteinato 0,5\" is a type of lemon tea.
 These ingredients don't quite fit into the suggested recipe and are hence, optional.
-On a side note, you can definitely enjoy the lemon tea as a refreshing drink with this sweet and savory treat."
+On a side note, you can definitely enjoy the lemon tea as a refreshing drink with this sweet and savory treat."}`
-}`

 ## Run the server